Hejsil/zig-clap/README.md

 ```

-The result will contain an `args` field and a `positionals` field. `args` will have one field
+The result will contain an `args` field and a `positionals` field. `args` will have one field for
-for each none positional parameter of your program.
-The name of the field will be the longest
+each non-positional parameter of your program.
+The name of the field will be the longest name of the
-name of the parameter. `positionals` be a tuple with one field for each positional parameter.
+parameter. `positionals` will be a tuple with one field for each positional parameter.

 The fields in `args` and `postionals` are typed.
 The type is based on the name of the value the
 parameter takes.
 Since `--number` takes a `usize` the field `res.args.number` has the type `usize`.

 Note that this is only the case because `clap.parsers.default` has a field called `usize` which
 contains a parser that returns `usize`.
-You can pass in something other than
+You can pass in something other than `clap.parsers.default`
-`clap.parsers.default` if you want some other mapping.
+if you want some other mapping.

 ```zig
 pub fn main() !void {